On Friday, February 21, One Stop will open at 10:30am due to a staff meeting.

 Understanding Your Offer

-Congratulations and Welcome to UTSA!
-We’ve compiled some common terms and processes regarding financial aid to help you get started!
+We’ve compiled some common terms and processes regarding financial aid to help you understand your financial aid offer!

 The Cost of Attendance (COA) represents an estimate of what UTSA has determined to be the average expenses a student might incur while attending school each semester.
 Potential costs included in the COA are tuition and fees, books, housing and meals, transportation and personal/miscellaneous expenses.
-The COA assigned to you will be based on full-time enrollment if you are an undergraduate student (12 hours or more) or part-time enrollment if you are a graduate student (4-8 hours).
-Cost of living expenses are based on your answers to the student housing question on the FAFSA.
-You may be required to confirm your housing status as indicated on your FAFSA.
+The COA assigned to you will be based on full-time enrollment if you are an undergraduate student (15 hours in fall and 15 hours in spring) or part-time enrollment if you are a graduate student (4-8 hours in fall and 4-8 hours in spring).
+Housing expenses are based on your answers to the student housing question on your admission application.
+If your living arrangement does not match what is reflected on your financial aid offers, you must confirm your housing status with UTSA.
 Federal guidelines prohibit us from offering you financial aid in excess of your COA.
 This established COA may be estimated higher than what your actual direct costs may be.

 Gift Aid (Grants/Scholarships)

 Gift aid is money that does not have to be paid back (i.e. grants and scholarships).
-Grants are offered to you based on your Student Aid Index (SAI), which is referred to as Expected Family Contribution (EFC) for 2023-2024 year, as determined by FAFSA and funding availability.
+Grants are offered to you based on your Student Aid Index (SAI) as determined by FAFSA and funding availability.
 This amount can be adjusted based on any resources or exemptions you may receive.
 We also encourage you to apply for outside scholarships to help increase your gift aid.

 Net Price/Cost